ShinyACash/KirboSmash/README.md

 # KirboSmash
 A very simplified programming language written in python.
 (Only supports shell environment right now but will eventually have a scripting version.
 Interpreter based model)

+# How to Run Interpreter
+Open any code editor or python IDE and then run `shell.py`
 # Syntax

 The Syntax is based on kirby noises but mixed with english.